camunda/camunda-docs/docs/components/best-practices/modeling/creating-readable-process-models.md

 ... joined again with an exclusive gateway.

 By explicitly showing *pairs of gateways* "opening" and "closing" parts of the process diagram, and by positioning such gateway pairs *as symmetrically as possible*, the readability of process model is improved.
-The reader can easily recognize logical parts of the diagram and quickly "jump" to those parts the reader is momentarily interested in.
+The reader can easily recognize logical parts of the diagram and quickly jump to those parts the reader is momentarily interested in.

 ### Modeling from left to right